 Another Source on Exclusionary Zoning in Seattle-Tacoma

 (Crosscut) - source includes great visuals we can use

+Note disparities regarding who lives in single-family neighborhoods (Beaverton, pg.
+8)

 Homeownership

 In a 2003 study of discrimination in home mortgage lending, the Association of Community Organizations for Reform Now (ACORN) discovered that Seattle African American loan applicants were 2.56 times more likely to be denied a conventional mortgage loan than white applicants in 2002.